 "The vast majority of parents prove to be loving towards their children, regardless of sexual orientation.
 In the rare cases where children are not given adequate care from parents, support can and is provided by outside resources on an individual basis," she wrote in a Calgary Herald op-ed.

-Levant has started a petition against the guidelines while Henry and Trimble are also calling for their outright rejection, extreme stances that make little sense.
+Levant has started a petition against the guidelines while Henry and Trimble are calling for their outright rejection.

-First off, the guideline is just that—a guideline, not an iron-clad manifesto.
-At present time, there's no word as to what consequences, if any, school boards will face if they fail to meet the requirements, but we can assume that boards with questions won't be forced to "dissolve" as Levant has dramatically inferred.
+Yet these reactions seem beyond extreme for the guideline is just that—a guideline, not an iron-clad manifesto.
+At the time of publishing, there's no word as to what consequences, if any, school boards will face if they fail to meet the requirements, but we can assume that boards with questions won't be forced to "dissolve" as Levant has dramatically inferred.

 As for the policies being, "anti-Catholic," well, we know that there are gay and trans kids who grow up Christian.
 They deserve the same protections as everyone else, protections that Catholic school boards haven't yet done a great job of providing.